serdarkurbanov/serdarkurbanov.github.io/_posts/2022-07-15-conservation-of-complexity.md

 Say we introduced a new out of box metrics solution that removes the burden of supporting custom metrics.
 The reduced complexity can be filled with adding a long needed feature or building dashboards based on new metrics.
 But without a well-defined priorities and development that started ahead it's likely to be filled randomly.
 The burden of custom metrics can easily be replaced by a burden of supporting custom dashboards.
 This is why as an architect that brought the said out of box solution, one also needs to outline the limits of using it.

-That also says that as much as I'm inclined to build apps on a firm foundation of an underlying platform, some healthy amount of 'visionary' style development is necessary.
+That also says that as much as I'm inclined to build apps on a firm foundation, some healthy amount of 'visionary' style development is necessary.
 It sets anchors/ideas that pull the team in the right direction when the complexity conservation law allows.